-Johnson Lake is the perfect spot to spend the day.
+Johnson Lake is the perfect spot to spend the day and one of our favorite FREE things to do in Banff.
 In either summer or winter, there are plenty of things to do at Johnson lake.

 The picnic amenities at Johnson Lake include a large parking lot, toilets and approximately 16 picnic tables.
 While there are no fire pits, there are bike racks for locking up bikes and a washing station for anyone having some fun out on the water.

 Some of the picnic tables are right near the water, where parents can watch kids play in the small sandy beach.
 Others are tucked away in the forest offering shade on a hot summer day.

 Johnson Lake is a fun place to stand-up paddle board in Banff, plus there’s an easy Banff hike around the lake.
 The Johnson Lake hike takes hikers around the lake with some impressive views of both Cascade Mountain and Rundle Mountain.

 If that’s not enough to fill a day, there’s also an easy Banff mountain bike trail that leaves from Johnson Lake past the water tower and back.

 6. Two Jack Lake Picnic Area

 Two Jack Lake, also found along Lake Minnewanka Scenic Drive, has a parking lot, toilets and a picnic area near the lake.
 You’ll also find a set of Banff red chairs at Two Jack Lake for a fun photo opportunity.

 Two Jack Lake is home to two popular Banff campgrounds.
 The Two Jack Lakeside campground is right on the shores of Two Jack Lake with stunning lake and mountain scenery.
 Across the road is Two Jack Main campground, nestled in the forest.